 This was a great opportunity to talk about what we do well and where we want to go.
 While this test won't be significant in terms of their overall academic career, my hope is that the conversations we have and the skills my students learn about how to prepare for them will make a life-long difference.

-Here's what we covered this afternoon:
+Here's what we covered today:

 - students themselves should be visiting the blog everyday so they can revisit what we've learned and share it with their families